History of Vernon Square Garden

 In 1989 a grand opening was held.
 Dr David Bellamy planted a tree to commemorate the occasion and a competition was held for a new sculpture to replace one stolen earlier.
 The winners sundial sculpture now stands on the upper grass.

 The current Committee and members continue to upgrade the conservation work.
 The Leylandii trees have all been removed to allow views from Melville Street.
 Extensive tree work and crown reduction took place in 2013.
 A splendid bed of a variety of flowers has been planted in the area cleared from the Leylandii and sufficient progress had been made on general clearing of pernicious weed to allow a celebration of 25 years since the opening by David Bellamy.

 In May 2014 a Celebration reception was held in the garden when HM Lord Lieutenant of the Isle of Wight, Major General Martin White CB,CBE,JP planted a commemorative Magnolia tree in the East corner of the flower bed.

 Now a major Garden conservation plan is being prepared.
 Application for a grant towards a water and electricity supply is under way.
 The Society has changed it’s name to Vernon Square Trust in anticipation of a request to the Charity Commissioners to become a Charitable Incorporated Organisation (CIO).

-Meanwhile the regular maintenance continues and fund raising events take place.
+Meanwhile the regular maintenance continues and fund raising events take place in Summer and Christmas.